 Automatic Vehicle Controllers

-Specified, designed, fabricated, installed and used by DRI on a variety of vehicles for handling, maneuvering, stability, and braking tests.
-This includes AVC’s for automobiles, pickup trucks, SUVs, all terrain vehicles, and motorcycles.
+Fully-featured steering controller.
+Designed, built, and used by DRI on a variety of vehicles for handling, maneuvering, stability, and braking tests.
+This includes AVC’s for automobiles, pickup trucks, SUVs, all-terrain vehicles, and motorcycles.

 Minter Test Facility